RezaBehzadpour/malee/docs/index.rst

 The `financial_modeling` Python package is a collection of essential financial modeling functions.
-I wrote this package for my master's degree to make my life a little easier and help others use it for educational and academic use cases.
+I wrote this package for my master's degree to make my life and my classmates a little easier and help others use it for educational and academic use cases.
 It's not meant to be used for production environments yet.
 I intentionally didn't use `numpy` as the backend for calculations to make the code easy enough for everyone to understand and develop if needed.

 Installation
 ############